-While there is much debate about overall effectiveness of the CAN-SPAM act, its main regulations are fairly straightforward.
+While there is much debate about the overall effectiveness of the CAN-SPAM Act, its main regulations are fairly straightforward.

-The intent of the law was largely a mechanism by which to define commercial messages and to enforce basic rules about how these messages are sent to consumers online.
+The law’s intent was largely a mechanism to define commercial messages and enforce basic rules about how these messages are sent to consumers online.

 Let’s dig into the specifics.